 Southfield is a larger medium-sized city located in the state of Michigan.
 With a population of 73,208 people and 23 constituent neighborhoods, Southfield is the 18th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Southfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Southfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Southfield are a mix of both white- and blue-collar jobs.
 Overall, Southfield is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Southfield who work in office and administrative support (14.95%), sales jobs (10.57%), and management occupations (8.90%).
+There are especially a lot of people living in Southfield who work in office and administrative support (15.08%), sales jobs (9.93%), and management occupations (9.66%).

 Also of interest is that Southfield has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Southfield citizens is very high relative to the national average among all cities (21.84%): 36.81% of adults in Southfield have a bachelor's degree or even advanced degree.
+The citizens of Southfield are very well educated compared to the average community in the nation: 37.55% of adults in Southfield have a bachelor's degree or even advanced degree.

 Southfield is a very ethnically-diverse city.
 The people who call Southfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southfield residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Southfield include Polish, Irish, African, and English.
+Important ancestries of people in Southfield include German, Polish, African, English, and Irish.

 The most common language spoken in Southfield is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include Spanish and African languages.